 Our mission is to help ensure quality and reliability across the legal fee analysis profession, regardless of membership status.
 Our standard for analyzing and evaluating attorney fees and expenses is reasonableness.
 Our members observe proven methodologies and adhere to the proper standard of reasonableness when reviewing attorney fees.
 Our members follow Best Practices in Legal Fee Analysis.

-NALFA has been cited by 10 different media outlets: Bloomberg News, Thomson Reuters, Bloomberg BNA, ALM's American Lawyer, CNBC, The Wall Street Journal, Insurance Journal, The Chicago Tribune, Minneapolis-St. Paul Business Journal, and Daily Journal
+NALFA has been quoted or cited by 11 different media outlets: Bloomberg News, Thomson Reuters, Bloomberg BNA, ALM's American Lawyer, CNBC, The Wall Street Journal, Insurance Journal, The Chicago Tribune, Minneapolis-St. Paul Business Journal, Daily Journal, and ALM's Daily Business Review.

 1. What is legal fee analysis?